who0liebo0lie/Film-Junky-Union-Machine-Learning-for-Texts-/README.md

 ![Budget Trends](images_filmjunky/filmjunky_image_8.png)
 🤝 Contributing
 Have ideas for adding clustering, recommendation systems, or IMDb scraping?
 Fork the repo and contribute!

+### 🚀 Results That Speak Volumes

+The final BERT-based classifier exceeded expectations, delivering the target F1 score while maintaining high performance across other metrics like Accuracy and AUC.
+Even simpler models like LightGBM and Logistic Regression held their own, demonstrating how thoughtfully engineered features can rival more complex embeddings.

+### 🎯 Conclusion

+Film Junky Union shows how natural language processing can elevate community platforms by enabling better content moderation and user experience.
+From preprocessing pipelines to production-ready model evaluation, this project reflects industry-grade ML workflows with direct business impact.
+Whether you're moderating a film forum or powering an AI critic, these insights lay the foundation for smarter sentiment systems in media tech.

 🪪 License
 This project is licensed under the MIT License